boardgameio/boardgame.io/docs/documentation/api/Lobby.md

 `unlisted` (optional): if set to `true`, the room will be excluded from the public list of room instances.

-Returns `roomID`, which is the ID of the newly created game instance.
+Returns `matchID`, which is the ID of the newly created game instance.

 #### Joining a game